Vrzasq/SantanderAscendion/README.md

     docker run -d -p 5000:8080 vrzasq/santanderascendion
    ```

-app will be available at <http://localhost:5000/swagger>
+Api will be available at <http://localhost:5000/swagger>

 ## Build from source